ray-project/ray/doc/source/tune.rst

 Features
 --------

-*  Supports any deep learning framework, including PyTorch, Tensorflow, and Keras.
+*  Supports any deep learning framework, including PyTorch, TensorFlow, and Keras.

 *  Choose among scalable hyperparameter and model search techniques such as: